Freddie Prinze Jr. on putting his Latino heritage front and center in 'Christmas With You': 'I've never gotten to do it before'

 "I am done performing in Star Wars," he says, adding that if Kanan does pop up on The Mandalorian or another Disney+ series, he won't be the one swinging the Jedi's blue lightsaber.
 "I felt like I did a great job with that character, who I love.
 He had a beautiful story, but it ended and while my connection to him isn't gone, there's nothing left for me to give him.
 It would just be forced, and I don't like that.
 I didn't even want to do voice in The Rise of Skywalker, but [Rebels co-creator] Dave Filoni convinced me!
 I said no the first time they asked, and he had to make the call.
 He believed in me for that role in Rebels when Disney didn't, and for that, I always have his back."

-Christmas With You premieres Nov.
-17 on Netflix
+Christmas With You is currently streaming on Netflix